o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 ### SetLocalRotation

-Sets the local rotation around each principle axes in the following order: z\-axis, y\-axis, x\-axis.
+Sets the local rotation around each principle axes in the following order: z-axis, y-axis, x-axis.

 **Parameters**
 The Vector3 denoting radian angles of the rotations around each principle axis.